 With high demand and even higher targets, it can be easy to forget the importance of maintaining a happy workforce – here we look at five brilliant team building activities.

-A happy team is a productive team where staff is more likely to stay long-term.
-Workers enjoy coming to work, thrive in the company of their colleagues and morale is at an all-time high and meeting deadlines is just another task as opposed to a weight-of-the-world-pressure.
+A happy team is a productive team where the staff is more likely to stay long-term.
+Workers enjoy coming to work, thrive in the company of their colleagues, and morale is at an all-time high, and meeting deadlines is just another task as opposed to a weight-of-the-world-pressure.

 An office quiz is a simple and inexpensive means of getting the team together and putting work to one side.
-A quiz doesn’t necessarily have to take place in the workplace, in fact, it might do some good to get out of the office over lunch or organise an evening event.
+A quiz doesn’t necessarily have to take place in the workplace it might do some good to get out of the office over lunch or organize an evening event.

-Just the same as any classic pub quiz, divide your team into teams and elect one person to be quiz master.
+Just the same as any classic pub quiz, divide your team into teams, and select one person to be quiz master.
 Decide on how many questions and categories – for an added laugh, include a category on each other or the management.

 2. Family Fun Days

-A corporate team event that includes the family can be an effective means of getting to really know your colleagues, rather than the person you see in office hours.
-A company BBQ or day out is a great excuse to get everyone together outside of working time and socialise with each other and all of their families.
+A corporate team event that includes the family can be an effective means of getting to know your colleagues, rather than the person you see in-office hours.
+A company BBQ or day out is a great excuse to get everyone together outside of working time and socialize with each other and all of their families.

 Inviting the family along can also make it easier for those with children to attend as they won’t have to make arrangements for a babysitter or other forms of childcare.
 Parents of young children can often feel excluded from team outings outside of work hours for this reason.